 The DL Data Forwarding field is set to 1 if forwarding of buffered DL data of a non-AP MLD from the current AP MLD to a target AP MLD is supported by the SMD and is set to 0 otherwise.

+The Max Number Of Prepared Target AP MLDs is set to the maximum number of target AP MLDs that can be prepared for a non-AP MLD minus one (see 37.14.5 (SMD BSS transition preparation procedure)).NOTE – Each preparation of a target AP MLD is naturally removed in the target AP MLD after a timeout specified in the Timeout Value field in the SMD Information element.

 The Timeout Value field is set to the timeout between the ST preparation response and ST execution request in units of TU that applies across all the AP MLDs managed by the SMD-ME of the SMD.

 TGbn editor: Please add a new entry in Table 9-658ba Protected UHR Action frame as shown below: